lkoelman/lemmy/README.md

 ## About The Project

-Lemmy-react will offer the same features as Lemmy (which roughly mirror the features of reddit + federation), plus additional features designed to make it a 'killer app'.
+Lemmy-react will offer the same features as Lemmy (roughly mirroring those of reddit), plus additional features to differentiate it from reddit clones.

-## Features
+### Implemented

-- See <a href="https://github.com/LemmyNet/lemmy#features"> Lemmy features </a>
+See <a href="https://github.com/LemmyNet/lemmy#features"> Lemmy features. </a>
-  - federation

-### Feature Goals
+### Planned

 - curation/ranking & moderation policies that are *fully composable*
   - pick and choose your content curation algorithms